 Companies may also conduct group interviews because they show which candidates work well with others.
 A group interview will also show an employer which candidates will fit well with the company culture.

 Jobs involving high stress, fast-paced work, or customer interaction also commonly require group interviews.
 If you perform well during a stressful interview, you may be more apt to perform well doing a job that is stressful.

+There are a number of formats for group interviews.
 For an interview with multiple interviewers and one candidate, interviewers tend to take turns asking the candidate questions.

 There is more variety in an interview with multiple candidates.
 Typically, the interview will involve the interviewer/s asking each candidate group questions, as well as individual questions.
 The group interview might even end with everyone having brief individual interviews.

 What They Want to Know: Hiring managers ask this question to measure your level of self-perception, compare your answers to what your references have said, and predict how well you would fit into their company culture.

 My colleagues would say that I’m an enthusiastic and dedicated team member.
 I believe that most projects benefit from being performed collaboratively, and so I’m willing both to do my part and to jump in when another team member needs assistance.
 It’s also fun to build morale by cheering everyone else on and coming up with funny awards when we reach benchmarks.